mimcmahon20/Jarvis/README.md

 Home Automation Control:
 Command: "Jarvis, turn on the lights" or "Jarvis, set the thermostat to 70 degrees."
 Action: Interfaces with smart home devices to control lighting, temperature, etc.

-Custom Scripts and Functions:
-Command: "Jarvis, run [custom script]."
-Action: Executes a pre-defined script or function, which could be anything from automating a routine task to starting complex workflow.

-General Knowledge and Q&A:
-Command: "Jarvis, who is [person]?" or "Jarvis, how far is it to [location]?"
-Action: Looks up and provides information on general knowledge questions.